Good Goals or Binge Eating Triggers? Importance of a clarity check

 - tell xxx how angry and resentful I am with him/her.

 Triggering The triggering resolutions are about rigid control, limited perspective and attempts to get quick gratification for frustrated feelings.
-Giving yourself specific limiting controls will only build up pressure for a relapse.
+Giving yourself specific limiting controls will only build up pressure to binge eat.
 Withdrawing from support and healthful activities serve to gratify a desire for control that leaves you defenseless against the power of your own eating disorder distorted thoughts and feelings.

 Clarity Check Yes, New Year’s can be a time where you take a fresh look at what’s going on in your life, what’s not going on in your life and make preparations for the positive changes you want.
 Please run a clarity check on every resolution before you make your commitments.
-Ask yourself: Is this resolution coming from my eating disorder symptoms or is this resolution coming from the healthy life force in me that wants to thrive and prosper?
-This clarity check can help you have a truly Happy New Year!
-By all means, send in YOUR New Year's resolutions.
-Let's see what we're gearing up for in the coming year.
+Ask yourself: Is this resolution coming from my eating disorder symptoms?
+Will it trigger binge eating?
+Or, is this resolution coming from the healthy life force in me that wants to thrive and prosper?